 The diagram below illustrates the complete risk management cycle:

 We also support our customers to meet the requirements of the California Transparency in Supply Chains Act and the UK Modern Slavery Act.
 You can read our Disclosure Statement on Modern Slavery which discloses our policies and actions relating to modern slavery and human trafficking in business and the supply chain.
+You can also read our previous statement.
 We also acknowledge our responsibility to maintain a respectful workplace that is free of all forms of discrimination or harassment.

 You can read more on how we are working to eradicate modern slavery and child labor.

 In 2017, we expanded our global audit equivalency program, which allows factories to submit a single audit report to us from a list of certified standards (including Better Work, Fair Labor Association and Business Social Compliance Initiative).
 This program aims to reduce the resources allocated by suppliers on duplicative audits and follow up for multiple customers in the same factory and supports factories to focus on improving their compliance based on one, widely-accepted standard.
 Factories approved under the audit equivalency program receive an increased number of unannounced spot checks through our assurance program.